Robust Optimization with Decision-Dependent Information Discovery: The Case of Piecewise Linear Convex Objective

 \subsection{``Column-and-Constraint Generation'' Algorithm}

-\newpv{``Column-and-constraint generation'' (sometimes also referred to as ``column-and-row generation'') techniques are a popular approach for addressing problems that possess an exponential number of decision variables and constraints while presenting a decomposable structure, see e.g., \cite{Fischetti1997,Lobel1998,Carvalho1999,Mamer2000,Feillet2010,SADYKOV2011357,zeng2013solving,Muter2013}, and \cite{Muter2018}.} Here, we propose a \newpv{column-and-constraint generation} algorithm to solve the $K$-adaptability counterpart~\eqref{eq:min_max_regret_general_mo_Kadapt} \newpv{based on its reformulation~\eqref{eq:Kadapt_mo_MBLP}}.
+Column-and-constraint generation techniques are a popular approach for addressing problems that possess an exponential number of decision variables and constraints while presenting a decomposable structure, see e.g., \cite{Fischetti1997,Lobel1998,Carvalho1999,Mamer2000,Feillet2010,SADYKOV2011357,zeng2013solving,Muter2013}, and \cite{Muter2018}.
+We propose a new column-and-constraint generation algorithm to solve the $K$-adaptability counterpart~\eqref{eq:min_max_regret_general_mo_Kadapt} based on its reformulation~\eqref{eq:Kadapt_mo_MBLP}.
 The key idea is to decompose the problem into a relaxed master problem and a series of subproblems indexed by ${\bm i} \in \sets I^K$.
 The master problem initially only involves the first stage constraints and a \emph{single auxiliary MBLP} is used to iteratively identify indices~${\bm i} \in \sets I^K$ for which the solution to the relaxed master problem becomes infeasible when plugged into subproblem~${\bm i}$.
 Constraints associated with infeasible subproblems are added to the master problem and the procedure continues until convergence.
-We now detail this approach.
+We detail this procedure in Electronic Companion~\ref{sec:EC_pwl} where we also show that certain classes of two-stage robust optimization problems that seek to minimize the ``worst-case absolute regret'' criterion can be written in the form~\eqref{eq:min_max_regret_general_mo}.
+In Section~\ref{sec:preference_elicitation_KAS}, we leverage the column and constraint generation algorithm and this observation to solve an active preference elicitation problem that seeks to recommend kidney allocation policies with least possible worst-case regret.